-Pointer and arrays are closely related to each other, because array name is a pointer constant.
+Pointers and arrays are closely related to each other because the array name is a pointer constant.
 Memory can be visualized as an ordered sequence of consecutively numbered storage locations.

-A data item stored in memory in one or more adjacent storage locations depends on upon its type.
-That is the number of memory locations required depends on upon the type of a variable.
+A data item stored in memory in one or more adjacent storage locations depends on its type.
+That is the number of memory locations required depends on the type of a variable.

 The address of a data item is the address of its first storage location.
 This address can be stored in another data item and manipulated in a program.
 Some use of pointers are,

 - Processing arrays more efficiently because array name itself is a pointer.

 - Holding address returned by memory allocation.

 Pointers are more efficient in handling the data array.
 They are used to manipulate arrays more easily by moving pointers them instead of moving the arrays themselves.

 Pointers reduce the length and complexity of a program.
 Pointers are used to return more than one value from a function.
 Pointers are used to create complex data structures such as linked lists trees etc. The pointer increases execution speed.

 The pointer is used to communicate information about memory which returns the location of free memory.